UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Results and Analysis

 \subsection{Classification}

 We appraise the classification performance among different SOTA methods on the proposed UNGT dataset in \cref{tab5}.
-An insightful examination delineates that the GhostNet and CECT showcase superior performance than the remaining SOTA approaches.
-Specifically, GhostNet demonstrates the optimal PRE and SPE of 89.30\% and 80.13\%, while CECT presents the highest ACC, SEN, NPV, and FOS of 85.90\%, 91.07\%, 82.73\%, and 89.33\%.
+An insightful examination delineates that the GhostNet and CECT showcase superior performance compared to the remaining SOTA approaches.
+Specifically, CECT presents the highest ACC, SEN, NPV, and FOS of 85.90\%, 91.07\%, 82.73\%, and 89.33\%, and GhostNet demonstrates the optimal PRE and SPE of 89.30\% and 80.13\%.
 Conversely, the InceptionNext demonstrates somewhat undesirable results with an ACC of 72.27\%.
 It is worth noting that the standard deviations observed across varying methods are relatively pronounced, which may be ascribed to the constrained size of the introduced UNGT dataset.
-Even though, several approaches such as RegNetX and MobileNetV4 demonstrate remarkable standard deviations.
-Taking ACC as an example, these two approaches present standard deviations of 0.53\% and 0.33\% respectively, demonstrating remarkable training stability under the small data regime.
+Despite this, approaches such as MobileNetV4 and RegNetX demonstrate ideal standard deviations.
+Taking ACC as an example, these two approaches present standard deviations of 0.33\% and 0.53\%, demonstrating remarkable training stability under the small data regime.
 In contrast, MobileViT exhibits a significantly elevated ACC standard deviation of 4.08\%, evidencing potential dramatic volatility as training proceeds.
-The exceptional performance metrics achieved by GhostNet and CECT underscore their effectiveness, while the outstanding standard deviations exhibited by RegNetX and MobileNetV4 emphasize their superior training stability.
+The exceptional performance metrics achieved by CECT and GhostNet underscore their effectiveness, while the outstanding standard deviations exhibited by MobileNetV4 and RegNetX emphasize their superior training stability.

 We present the receiver operating characteristic (ROC) curve and precision-recall (PR) curve among different SOTA approaches on the introduced UNGT dataset in Figure \cref{fig6}.
 Observations reveal that CECT and GhostNet outperform the remaining approaches.
 In the ROC curve, CECT and GhostNet achieve an apex area under the curve (AUC) of 94.37\% and 92.84\%.
 The RepViT and LeViT closely follow those two with a desirable AUC of 92.45\% and 92.27\%.
 Despite achieving relatively high metrics, MobileNetV4 presents the lowest 68.83\% AUC.
 High metrics with low AUC suggest that MobileNetV4 struggles with overall discrimination across varying thresholds, potentially limiting its generalization and robustness.
 Considering the PR curve, CECT and GhostNet consistently realize desirable average precision (AP) of 90.67\% and 89.89\% despite the overall performance decrease compared with the ROC curve.
 Likewise, MobileNetV4 does not present a preferable AP of 43.72\%.
 This aligns with its AUC observation, indicating challenges in maintaining a consistent balance across metrics.
 The comparative subperformance on the PR curve proves the difficulty of classifying US images under a small data regime, and the performance leadership of CECT and GhostNet demonstrates their superiority in handling this scenario.